 The differences between finite element modeling and numerical simulation will be highlighted.
 The creative aspects of formulating mathematical models and objective methods for ranking their performance will be addressed.
 The importance of simulation governance and management will be emphasized.
-Writing technical requirements and formulating use cases for engineering applications will be discussed.
-The main points will be illustrated by examples.
+Writing technical requirements and formulating use cases for engineering applications was discussed.
+The main points was illustrated by examples.

 This webinar was available to all NAFEMS members exclusively as part of their membership.

 Dr. Barna Szabó is Co-Founder and Chairman of Engineering Software Research and Development, Inc. a company whose mission is to create and market software tools for the advancement of the quality, reliability and timeliness of information that serves engineering decision-making processes.

 Dr. Szabó was a full-time member of the faculty of the School of Applied Science and Engineering at Washington University in St. Louis from 1968 until his retirement as the Albert P. and Blanche Y. Greensfelder Professor of Mechanics.
 His areas of expertise include mathematical modeling techniques, error estimation and quality control procedures in finite element analysis, methods for controlling modeling errors in engineering computations and assurance of the reliability of engineering decisions based on computed information.